djhmateer/Refactoring/README.md

 # Refactoring Basics

-###whiteboard

 ##What is Refactoring?
->Refactoring is the process of making code better
->without modifying its external behavior.
+>Refactoring is the process of making code better without modifying its external behavior.

 ###What do I mean by 'better'?
 - Easier to understand (less WTF's per minute)
 - Easier to test
 - More pleasing

 # Part 1 - Simple Refactoring Techniques